MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-store-scale-unit-configuration-installation.md

 ## Before you begin

 > [!IMPORTANT]
-> To help maintain a high level of security across the company, we strongly recommend that you create a new application ID (client ID) and secret for each retail store that is created.
+> To help maintain a high level of security across the company, we strongly recommend that you create a new application ID (client ID) and key (secret) for each retail store that is created.
 This step requires a new Web App.

-1. Generate a Microsoft Azure Active Directory (Azure AD) app registration to create an application ID (client ID) and secret.
+1. Generate a Microsoft Azure Active Directory (Azure AD) app registration to create an application ID (client ID) and key (secret).
 For instructions, see [Create an Azure Active Directory application](/azure/azure-resource-manager/resource-group-create-service-principal-portal#create-an-azure-active-directory-application).
 This article reviews Azure user permissions and requirements, and explains how to generate an app registration.
-If you are installing Retail Store Scale Unit for use with an on-prem environment using AD FS, instead of Azure, create an application ID and secret using AD FS.
+If you are installing Retail Store Scale Unit for use with an on-prem environment using AD FS, instead of Azure, create an application ID and key using AD FS.
 For instructions, see [Create an application in AD FS](/windows-server/identity/ad-fs/development/enabling-oauth-confidential-clients-with-ad-fs#create-an-application-group-in-ad-fs-2016).
-2. After an application ID (client ID) and secret are created for Retail Store Scale Unit, the client ID must be accepted in Retail.
+2. After an application ID (client ID) and key are created for Retail Store Scale Unit, the client ID must be accepted in Retail.
 Go to **System administration** &gt; **Setup** &gt; **Azure Active Directory applications**.
 Enter the application ID (client ID) in the **Client ID** column, enter descriptive text in the **Name** column, and enter **RetailServiceAccount** in the **User ID** column.

 ## Configure a new Retail Store Scale Unit